 1 year ago

 President Franklin Delano Roosevelt called it "a date that will live in infamy."
-But more than 70 years after Japanese war planes bombed the U.S. naval base at Pearl Harbor, pulling the country into World War II, do Americans still think of December 7th that way?
+But 75 years after Japanese war planes bombed the U.S. naval base at Pearl Harbor, pulling the country into World War II, do Americans still think of December 7th that way?

 They should, and it seems that they do, said Carlton Kramer, vice president of marketing for Pacific Historic Parks.
 The USS Arizona Memorial in Honolulu remains the largest tourist attraction in Hawaii, with attendance that has steadily grown over the last five years.

 "It's a day that changed the Pacific forever," said Kramer, whose organization supports the National Park Service in maintaining the memorial.
 "It was a surprise attack and serves as a reminder that we need to be prepared at all times."

 But there are still concerns that a younger generation growing up in the shadow of 9/11 might not realize the event's significance.
 In 1991, as the 50th anniversary of the attack loomed, the Atlantic's James Fallows, who was living in Japan at the time, noted how the Japanese seemed more aware of the day than the Americans he knew.

 "Within the past two years the news media, ever alert to anniversaries, have invited the United States to take a look at Vietnam fifteen years after the fall of Saigon, at the space program twenty years after men first walked on the moon, and at Germany fifty years after Hitler rolled into Poland.
 This month we'll look back at Japan — with magazine features, a speech by President George Bush at Pearl Harbor, and a commemorative postage stamp — and then we'll move on to something else," Fallows wrote.
 "Why should so many Japanese be counting the days until the anniversary, while so few Americans seem to have given it a thought?"